chrisbarrett/org-drill-table/README.md

 creating these can be laborious and it is difficult to get an overview of your cards when the buffer is folded.

-This package provides a command, `org-drill-table-generate', that will generate drill cards based on an org-mode table in the current subtree.
+This package provides a command, `org-drill-table-generate`, that will generate drill cards based on an org-mode table in the current subtree.
 The cards will inserted under a new "Cards" heading in the current tree.